Moohamkub/AIATEST/README.md

 ## Running Unit Tests
 The unit tests are currently in progress.
 You can check for updates regarding the testing process through pull requests in the repository.

+To run the tests make sure you have python 3.x and use the following command: python -m unittest test_my_solution.py